akhan7/fss16groupG/read/7/README.md

 explore adding more specic program information in reports for quicker/automatic fault localization, and to use FUSION as a tool for reporting feature requests.

+Improvements:
+could have added separate section for related work could have added separate section for future work instead of combining it with conclusion